intel/libipt/doc/howto_libipt.md

 is represented by a `pt_image` object.
 If decoding failed due to an IP lying outside of the traced memory image, `pt_insn_next()` will return `-pte_nomap`.

-An image is allocated with `pt_image_alloc()` and freed with `pt_image_free()`.
+Use `pt_image_alloc()` to allocate and `pt_image_free()` to free an image.
 The same image may be used with multiple decoders.
-Beware that all changes will be visible to all decoders.
-Use this when using multiple decoders on the exact same image, if you want to prepare the image in advance, or if you want to switch between images.
+Note that all changes will be visible to all decoders.
+Use this when using multiple decoders on the exact same image if you want to prepare the image in advance or if you want to switch between images.

 Every decoder provides an empty default image that is used if no image is specified during allocation.
 The default image is implicitly destroyed when the